-But to assert that an employer may be legally compelled to do so under the FLSA as it stands today is an entirely-different and highly-doubtful proposition.
+But, to assert that an employer may be legally compelled to do so under the FLSA as it stands today is an entirely different and highly doubtful proposition.

-Employers should stay on the alert for any such USDOL proposal.
+Employers should stay on the alert for any such Department of Labor proposal.